nicolas-risberg/public-repo/highlights/_posts/2021-04-06-specialization.md

 We had five weeks half-time to do this, as well as setting up our personal portfolio.
 I planned for letting my secondary goal slide, and to focus on my main goal.

+I based my implementation on a talk at Digital Dragons by Benjamin **<a href="https://www.slideshare.net/BenjaminGlatzel/volumetric-lighting-for-many-lights-in-lords-of-the-fallen">Glatzel</a>** for Deck 13's Lords of The Fallen.

+After loading the Crytek Sponza scene using our model loading pipeline, I set out to create a first working version of a volumetric directional light.
+Shadowmapping was ready for the directional light so I started with ray marching in the fragment shader of a separate light pass.

 ## Implementation

-*I based my implementation on a* **<a href="https://www.slideshare.net/BenjaminGlatzel/volumetric-lighting-for-many-lights-in-lords-of-the-fallen">talk</a>** *at Digital Dragons by Benjamin Glatzel for Deck 13's Lords of The Fallen.*

-*After loading the Crytek Sponza scene using our model loading pipeline, I set out to create a first working version of a volumetric directional light.
-Shadowmapping was ready for the directional light so I started with ray marching in the fragment shader of a separate light pass.*

 The current fragment's world position is extracted from the depth map.
 Then the world space camera position and fragment position are transformed into light view space and the ray marching direction is calculated from these.
 An upper limit on the ray marched distance is set using this difference prior to normalization, and the size of each ray marching step is determined using a tweakable number of samples.